 - The application layer is responsible for providing services to the user, allowing access to network resources.

 Another major data communication model is TCP/IP(Transmission Control Protocol/Internet Protocol).
-When two network systems communicate, two addresses are included.
+Two addresses should be present when two network systems communicate.
 These addresses are the source address and the destination address.
-Normally, four pairs of addresses are required, one pair per layer.
-The physical layer does not need any addresses as the unit for data exchange is a bit.
+Most importantly, one pair per layer is necessary.
+So, four pairs are included in total.
+To clarify, the physical layer does not need any addresses as the unit for data exchange is a bit.
 The layer, its address and packet name are related.

-- At the application layer, we normally use names to define the site that provides services, such as something.com, or email addresses such as [email protected]/mail.com.
+- Firstly, at the application layer, we normally use names to define the site that provides services.
+For example, something.com or email addresses such as [email protected]/mail.com.

-- At the transport layer, port numbers are used as addresses.
+- Secondly, Port numbers are the addresses at the transport layer.
 Port numbers are the local addresses which define the application layer programs at the source and destination.
 It helps in distinguishing between several running programs.

-- At the network layer, the addresses are global.
+- Thirdly, at the network layer, the addresses are global.
 A network layer address defines the unique connection of a device with the Internet network.

-- The link layer addresses are sometimes called the MAC.
+- And lastly, MAC are the link layer addresses.
 They are locally defined which specifies a host or router in a network.

-Do comment and give feedback.
-Check out more of the author’s articles.
+If you liked the contents, do comment and give feedback.
+Therefore, check out more of the author’s articles.
 Bookmark Kickgadget for more amazing content.